Test Command

 Ideally, tests are mostly written on a separate file, but this is still an option for you to write tests on the same file without runtime errors.

-While tests are disabled during runtime with zune run
+While tests are disabled during runtime with zune run, the field zune.testing.running would be false,

 This could be used to know the running context.